Alan Hansen

-Alan David Hansen (born 13 June 1955) is a Scottish former footballer and BBC television football pundit.
-He played as a central defender for Partick Thistle, for the successful Liverpool team of the late 1970s and 1980s, and for the Scotland national team.
-Hansen is widely regarded as one of the greatest Liverpool defenders of all time.
-As a football pundit, Hansen became known for his outspoken views, particularly on teams' defensive performances, frequently criticising what he believed was "diabolical" or "shocking" defending.
-He co-hosted Match of the Day from 1992 to 2014.
+Alan David Hansen MBE (born 13 June 1955) is a Scottish former footballer and BBC television football pundit.
+Regarded as one of the greatest defenders of all time, he enjoyed a highly decorated playing career, winning eight First Division titles, three European Cups, two FA Cups, four League Cups, and several other honours with Liverpool during their dominant era from the late 1970s until the late 1980s.
+He also represented Partick Thistle and the Scotland national team.

+After retiring, Hansen became a well-known football pundit, most notably appearing on Match of the Day from 1992 to 2014, where he was known for his sharp analysis and frequent criticism of poor defending, often using terms like "diabolical" or "shocking" to describe lapses at the back.

 Early life

 Hansen was born in Sauchie, Clackmannanshire, Scotland, and attended Lornshill Academy and supported Rangers growing up.
 His paternal grandfather was Danish.
 Hansen played his early football (along with his older brother John, a one-club player) at Scottish Junior league club, Sauchie Juniors near Alloa.

 At the age of 15, Hansen ran into a plate-glass panel after playing volleyball and was left with a large scar on his forehead.
 The glass was in a brand-new youth club which Hansen attended.
 During his two-hour hospital stay he had 27 stitches in his head.
 He sued the education authority and won the case.
 Hansen stopped playing football between the ages of 15 and 17 and concentrated on playing golf, with aspirations of becoming a professional.
 His father and brother wanted Hansen to play football, so he accepted the offer of a trial with Hibernian when he was 17.
 Hibernian manager Eddie Turnbull offered Hansen a professional contract, but he refused because it would have stopped him from playing golf competitively.